Pioneer Elementary FAQs

 Q. Will there be a covered area for recess?

 Yes, it will be constructed near the playground.

 Q. Many spaces on the floor plan are identified as ‘small or large space’ and ‘makerspace’.
 What do these mean?

 The small and large flex spaces are areas designed for students and staff to use in a flexible manner.
 A teacher may have a pull-out group of students to work collectively on a project; another teacher may have a student working one-on-one with a reading mentor.
 Windows separate these spaces from classrooms so that teachers have a visual of what’s occurring in flex spaces.

 A Makerspace is a communal room that provides hands-on, creative ways to encourage students to design, experiment, build and invent as they deeply engage in science, engineering and tinkering.
 Makerspaces generally accommodate a wide range of activities, tools and materials.
 These rooms tend to get messy, so they generally do not have carpeted floor space.

 Q. When will a school mascot/colors be chosen?

-A. We believe it’s important to include students, staff and families in our selection of a school mascot.
-For that reason, a school mascot may not be officially chosen until student population has been identified, but stay tuned for more information as we engage the community in brainstorming ideas.
+We believe it’s important to include students, staff and families in our selection of a school mascot.
+For that reason, a school mascot may not be officially chosen until the student population has been identified.

 Q. I’d like to work at Pioneer Elementary School.
 How do I apply?